 Try Re-inserting The SIM Card

-The SIM card may have been slightly displaced from its normal position inside the SIM tray in some cases.
+IN SOME CASES, the SIM card may have been slightly displaced from its normal position inside the SIM tray.
 The easiest solution is to turn off your device from the reboot menu and remove the SIM tray when this occurs.

 Remove the SIM card from the SIM Tray and blow air onto the SIM card and inside the SIM Tray slot to remove any residue or Dust.
 Following that, ensure that the SIM card is correctly inserted into the SIM Tray and then see if this resolves the issue.